athackst/vscode_ros2_workspace/README.md

 ### Update the template with your code

 1. Specify the repositories you want to include in your workspace in `src/ros2.repos` or delete `src/ros2.repos` and develop directly within the workspace.
-   1. If you are using a `ros2.repos` file, import the contents `Terminal->Run Task..->import from workspace file`
+2. If you are using a `ros2.repos` file, import the contents `Terminal->Run Task..->import from workspace file`
 2. Install dependencies `Terminal->Run Task..->install dependencies`
+3. (optional) Adjust scripts to your liking.
+These scripts are used both within tasks and CI.
+   1. `setup.sh` The setup commands for your code.
+Default to import workspace and install dependencies.
+   2. `build.sh` The build commands for your code.
+Default to `--merge-install` and `--symlink-install`
+   3. `test.sh` The test commands for your code.
-3. Develop!
+4. Develop!